Nitesh Estates Ltd Management Discussions.

-Economic growth in India is continued to be driven by a pick-up in domestic demand and private consumption (assuming a normal monsoon), prevalence of low inflationary environment and lower interest rates.
-According to the Economic Survey 2015-16, the Indian economy stands out as a haven of macroeconomic stability, resilience and optimism, and can be expected to register GDP growth in the range of 7-7.75% in the coming year.
+Economic growth in India is continued to be driven by externalities derived from deep structural reforms by Govt., pick-up in domestic demand and private consumption, prevalence of low inflationary environment and lower interest rates.
+According to the Economic Survey 2016-17, the Indian economy has continued to consolidate the gains achieved in restoring macroeconomic stability in FY17.

 Bangalore Real Estate Market

 Bengaluru is proving to be a shining spot for the real estate investors.
 It has witnessed phenomenal migration in last few decades to become the Silicon Valley of India with a 40% share of IT industry.
 Due to good market drivers IT/ITes sector which ensures strong macro-economic dynamics, most home buyers find Bengaluru a perfect place to settle and retire.
 There has been a significant decline in the absorption, however Bengaluru has been affected to a lesser extent as compared to the other cities in India.
 The average yield rental yields are comparatively better ranging between 2-4% as compared to cities like Mumbai where yields are in range of 1-3%.For investors looking for less volatile market in a long term, Bengaluru provides an attractive investment option.

 Nitesh Estates Limited ("Nitesh Estates" or "Company") is an integrated property developer and one of Indias most recognized luxury real estate brands with presence in multiple asset classes: Residential, Commercial, Hotel and Shopping Mall.
 Since inception, the Company has brought over 21.60 mn sq. ft. of area under development.
 The Company made its initial public offering in May 2010 and was listed on the Bombay Stock Exchange and the National Stock Exchange.